NissimHadar/hifi_autotester_tests/README.md

 1. `dir /s /w testRecursive.js | find "File(s)"`
    Verify total of 15 files
-   Verify testRecursive.js script has been created in the tests folder Verify this file is the same as the file **testRecursive.js3** in the hifi_autotester_tests folder
+   Verify testRecursive.js script has been created in the tests folder Verify this file is the same as the file **testRecursive3.js** in the hifi_autotester_tests folder

-3. Click Create all Recursive Scripts button
+1. Click Create all Recursive Scripts button
-4. When prompted, click Cancel
+1. When prompted, click Cancel
    Verify no error messages
 **Evaluate**
 1. Create an empty folder for snapshots
+1. Run Interface
+1. Select this folder for snapshots (Settings->General)
+2. Enter your local sandbox (so you can create entities)
+3. Go to an empty area
+4. Run the `tests\testRecursive.js` script (created in the previous step) Verify 29 images have been created in the snapshots folder
 	8. TestRail
 	9. Windows